NulledExceptions/shichao/source/projects.rst

 .. container:: sublist

-    * A simple RSA cryptosystem in C as a project for the course *Applied Cryptography*
+    * Simple RSA cryptosystem in C as a project for the course *Applied Cryptography*

 .. container:: section